-- Character is fundamental: it is the basis for human and societal flourishing; - Character is largely caught through role-modelling and emotional contagion: committed leadership, school culture and ethos are therefore central; - Character should also be taught: direct teaching of character provides the rationale, language and tools to use in developing character elsewhere in and out of school; - Character is sought freely to pursue a better life; - Character is educable: it is not fixed and the virtues can be developed.
-Its progress can be measured holistically, not only through self-reports but also more objective research methods; - Character depends on building Virtue Literacy; - Good character is the foundation for improved attainment, better behaviour and increased employability, but most importantly, flourishing societies; - Character should be developed in partnership with parents, families, employers, and other community organisations; - Each child has a right to character education; - The development of character empowers pupils and is liberating.
+- Character is fundamental: it is the basis for human and societal flourishing; - Character is largely caught through role-modelling and emotional contagion: committed leadership, school culture and ethos are therefore central: - Character should also be taught: direct teaching of character provides the rationale, language and tools to use in developing character elsewhere in and out of school: - Character is sought freely to pursue a better life: - Character is educable: it is not fixed and the virtues can be developed.
+Its progress can be measured holistically, not only through self-reports but also more objective research methods; - Character depends on building virtue literacy; - Good character is the foundation for improved attainment, better behaviour and increased employability, but most importantly, flourishing societies; - Character should be developed in partnership with parents, families, employers, and other community organisations; - Each child has a right to character education; - The development of character empowers pupils and is liberating.

-which all human beings can flourish.
-Social and institutional conditions of this kind require that all members of society contribute in ways that collectively provide everyone with opportunities to live well.
+society contribute in ways that collectively provide everyone with opportunities to live well.

 The idea that virtue is related to mental health also has a long history in Western thought.
 Yet virtue has not, for the most part, been commonplace in the language and the practice of mental health care more broadly, especially within education.
 Nevertheless, character virtues, the use of character strengths and flourishing should be seen as important dimensions of complete mental health and well-being.
 The cultivation of individual character is most likely to succeed in conditions of reciprocity and equal opportunity.
 Fundamental to these conditions is an ethos of cooperation and mutual goodwill.
-Alongside positive mental health other necessities, such as adequate nutrition and good physical health provision, are also foundational to acquiring the virtues, capabilities and understanding essential for individual flourishing and constructive membership in society.
+Alongside positive mental health other necessities, such as adequate nutrition and good physical health provision, are also foundational to acquiring the virtues, capabilities, and understanding essential for individual flourishing and constructive membership in society.